 Each month I want to write at least one blog post.
 My problem is my mind has all these ideas but my body lacks the motivation to change my thoughts into actions.
 This then signals a guilty chord that sounds too familiar and reminds me of one other area of my life that isn’t quite measuring up.
-I remember studying in a psychology class that this procrastination curve was a phenomenon.
-The only way that one could get out of the depression and anxiety dip that naturally flowed from procrastination was to work.
-(Even with this knowledge I still find it difficult to start.)
+I remember studying psychology and this procrastination curve is a phenomenon.
+The only way one can exit the anxiety dip that naturally flowed from procrastination was to work.
+(Even with this knowledge I still find it difficult to begin.)

 Here is my blog.

 I have been struggling with finding my “new normal.”
-It was recommended by my doctors at the Tom Baker Cancer Center that if I was done having children that I have a complete hysterectomy and remove all the organs that seem to kill most female members of my family.
+It was recommended by my doctors at the Tom Baker Cancer Center to have a complete hysterectomy.
+I would remove all the organs that kill most female members in my family.
 I did consider, read and weigh out the options.
 I found it best to follow their advice and have the preventative operation.

 Eating has proven to be a much harder obstacle.
 I love the calming effect that sugar has on me.
-I like the instant gratification found in a cookie than the self evaluation and reflection needed to know why I am so upset.
-I love the euphoria of salty buttered popcorn and welcome the relief I feel it gives.
-Now don’t get me wrong there is nothing wrong with eating but when it’s used to alleviate stress and controls me more than I like than I have to think through a new game plan.
+I like the instant gratification found in a cookie than the self evaluation and reflection needed to know why I am upset.
+I love the euphoria of salty buttered popcorn and welcome the relief it gives.
+Now don’t get me wrong, eating is healthy but when it’s used to alleviate stress and controls me than I have to think through a new game plan.
 I don’t have a permanent plan yet but I am aware of the problem and that is the first step to change.
 Honestly, I am overwhelmed by the size of this obstacle and must admit that my willpower is not enough to overcome this.
 Perhaps this is one of those weaknesses that the Lord was referring to when he said.
 “I bgive unto men weakness that they may be humble; and my cgrace is sufficient for all men that dhumble themselves before me; for if they humble themselves before me, and have faith in me, then will I make eweak things become strong unto them.”

 I am hopeful about finding a solution and am encouraged by my sister’s great efforts in this area.
 As we spend the next week together I am looking forward to her good example rubbing off on me again.